Hello World!¶

 -

-Sobamail runtime is versioned to ensure convergeance on all replicas.
+Sobamail runtime is versioned to help with convergeance on all replicas.
 First thing to do is to choose a computer release to run your application.
-There is currently only one computer to choose: Replicated-1.
-It can be imported using
+There is currently only one computer to choose: Replicated-2.
+It can be chosen by importing the magic

 For the same reason, all modules use hash values in import statements to guarantee that the same code is run in all replicas from the root module down to the last leaf in the import tree.
 See Imports for more information.